 -

-Lars reworked his swing in the 2020 Covid-canceled season.
+Lars reworked his swing during the 2020 Covid-canceled season.

 “He’s been able to do it at the big league level,” Cardinals manager Mike Shildt said.
 “Jim Edmonds comes to mind.
 Jimmy, in his minor league career, was a guy who learned to hit, use the whole field.
 And once you learn your nice stroke, then all of sudden you start to (develop power).